GoogleChrome/web.dev/content/reliable/http-cache/codelab-http-cache.md

-With the modifications to the static file server in place, you can check to make sure that the right headers are being set by visiting your web app in Glitch with the Network DevTool open.
+With the modifications to the static file server in place, you can check to make sure that the right headers are being set by visiting your web app in Glitch with the DevTools Network panel open.
 You'll want to customize the columns that are displayed to include the information that is most relevant, by right-clicking in the column header: